6.2. Working with Matrices

 Symmetric Matrix

-Orthonormal columns
+Orthonormal Columns

-A matrix, \bf{Q}, has orthonormal columns if the columns are unit vectors (length of 1) and the dot product between the columns is zero (\cos(\theta) = 0).
-That is to say, the columns are all orthogonal to each other.
+A matrix, \(\bf{Q}\), has orthonormal columns if the columns are unit vectors (length of 1) and the dot product between the columns is zero (\(\cos(\theta) = 0\)).
+Thus, the columns are orthogonal to each other.

 Unitary Matrix

-A matrix \mathbf{Q} \in \mathbb{C}^{n\,\times\,n} is unitary if it is both orthonormal and square.
-The inverse of a unitary matrix is its conjugate (Hermitian) transpose, \mathbf{Q}^{-1} = \mathbf{Q}^H. The product of these matrices with its Hermitian transpose is the identity matrix, \mathbf{Q\,Q}^H =
+A matrix \(\mathbf{Q} \in \mathbb{C}^{n\,\times\,n}\) is unitary if it has orthonormal columns and is square.
+The inverse of a unitary matrix is its conjugate (Hermitian) transpose, \(\mathbf{Q}^{-1} = \mathbf{Q}^H\).
+The product of these matrices with their transpose is the identity matrix, \(\mathbf{Q\,Q}^T = \bf{I}\), and \(\mathbf{Q}^T\,\mathbf{Q} = \bf{I}\).

 Orthogonal Matrix

-A matrix is orthogonal if its elements are real, \mathbf{Q} \in \mathbb{R}^{n\,\times\,n}, and it is unitary.
+A matrix is orthogonal if its elements are real, \(\mathbf{Q} \in \mathbb{R}^{n\,\times\,n}\), and it is unitary.

 Here is an example of multiplication of an orthogonal matrix by its transpose.